Zach La

 Artist Bio

 Zach Larkin (b.2003) is an artist based in Austin, Texas.
-He is a current undergraduate B.F.A candidate at The University of Texas at Austin in Studio Arts.
+He is a graduate with a B.F.A in studio arts at The University of Texas at Austin.
 His media often branches through illustration, publication, and performance.
-He has exhibited work at Flatbed Press, the UT Visual Arts Center (VAC), UT Dell Medical school, ICOSA Collective, and currently serves as the UT RISO fellowship Manager.
+He has exhibited work at Flatbed Press, the UT Visual Arts Center (VAC), UT Dell Medical school, ICOSA Collective, and the Art Center of Corpus Christi.

 Bittersweet Queer Mindscapes